JagadishSivakumar/Brain-Tumour-Segmentation/README.md

 # Brain Tumour Segmentation

-I have implemented the Code using Keras
+I have implemented the Code using Keras,
 Data Set will be using the Brat Data Set - https://www.smir.ch/BRATS/Start2013

 ## GPU